Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 - Monday, February 11.
 Getting acquainted with tools and the cluster.
 Activity:
 `analyses/siphonophore_16s` through tree building.

+## Assignments

+- March 6.
+Group presentations.
+Groups can consist of 2-4 registered students.
+Presentations should be 20-30 minutes.
+By March 6 each group should form up, pick a paper, and schedule their presentation.
+Group presentations must be made on or before April 16.
+Scheduling will be organized so that there is no more than one group presentation per class.

+- April 30.
+The written component of the final project is due by the beginning of class.

+- May 7.
+Presentations of final projects in class

 ## Software to install on your own computer